 - Develop an agenda to ensure transparency and tailor the meeting structure to the unique needs of your organization.
-Be sure to include times for discussing specific agenda items, which can help keep the meeting moving and on schedule.
-Agendas must be formally adopted by the group at the start of a meeting.
+Be sure to include times for discussing specific board meeting agenda items, which can help keep the meeting moving and on schedule.
+Meeting agendas must be formally adopted by the group at the start of a meeting.

-- Take breaks, using “motions to recess” to break up overly long meetings and to help keep directors engaged and alert, especially online.
+- Take breaks, using “motions to recess,” to break up overly long meetings and help keep directors engaged and alert, especially online.

 The board chair designates the order of speakers, and directors cannot indicate their desire to speak until the previous speaker is finished.
 Individuals may speak twice for up to 10 minutes each on any given motion.
 Preference is given first to those who have not yet spoken.
 Any change to this requires a two-thirds vote to either further limit or extend debate.

 If debate over a single motion is running long or otherwise creating tension, a “motion for a previous question” (once seconded and adopted by a two-thirds vote) allows you to close the debate and move the motion to an immediate vote.

 - Alternate speakers from each side when there are opposing positions.